Raphaël Nzabakomada-Yakoma

-Raphaël Nzabakomada-Yakoma (1944 - 1985) was a Central African writer and historian, known for his work on the Kongo-Wara rebellion.
+Raphaël Nzabakomada-Yakoma (1944–1985) was a Central African writer, historian and academic, known for his work on the Kongo-Wara rebellion.
+In 1975, Nzabakomada-Yakoma joined MESEN and was a former collaborator of the Bokassa regime until his exile in April 1979.

-Early life
+Early life and education

-Raphaël Nzabakomada-Yakoma was born in 1944 in Baboua, Ubangi-Shari, French Equatorial Africa.
+Raphaël Nzabakomada-Yakoma was born in 1944 in Baboua, Ubangi-Shari, French Equatorial Africa (present-day Central African Republic).
 Nzabakomada-Yakoma spoke Sango and French.